 Chicco Fit2 Car Seat - Installing LATCH

-Learn how to install the Fit2 base using the lap and shoulder beltInstalling with the Vehicle Seat Belt
+Learn how to install the Fit2 base using the lap and shoulder beltDid you know?

-Check the seat for a label or imprint indicating the date of expiration.
+Check the seat for a label or imprint indicating the date of the car seat expiration.
 Often it's 6-10 years after its date of manufacture.5

 Footnotes